-This Applied Health and Social Care Diploma qualification is aimed at students who wish to go on to university and study subjects such as Health and Social Care, Adult Social Care, Social Policy, Social Work, Nursing, Working with Children, Young People and Families, Psychology and Sociology.
-The diploma should be studied alongside one A Level, such as Psychology, Sociology or Biology.
+If you want to study Health and Social Care, Adult Social Care, Social Policy, Social Work, Nursing, Working with Children, Young People and Families, Psychology and Sociology at university, then this is for you!
+The diploma is designed to be studied alongside one or two A Levels such as Psychology, Sociology or Biology.
 Health and Social Care may also be studied as a BTEC Certificate (equivalent to AS Level) or BTEC Diploma (equivalent to two A Levels).
 You can discuss your preferred options with the teacher before starting the course.

-Students must have grade C (grade 5) or above in Double Science at GCSE, OR Level 2 Applied Science at Merit or above.
+Students must have grade 5 or above in Double Science at GCSE, OR Level 2 Applied Science at Merit or above.

 Optional units will be either:

-Human Behaviour – to allow the learner to explore the factors that influence an individual’s development, including the application of psychological theories and strategies within a range of care settings.
+Human Behaviour – to allow you to explore the factors that influence an individual’s development, including the application of psychological theories and strategies within a range of care settings.